Aboss3b13/Lernatelier-Periode-1-sem3/README.md

 # Lernatelier-Periode-1-sem3

 ### 31.10.2025
+- [ ] I want to continue working on my music generator
+- [ ] find a consistant good algorithm that generates decent random music
+- [ ] implement it

+### 31.10.2025
 - [ ] I want to work on my Video/Presentation generator.
 - [ ] My credits with google cloud ran out so I dont have accses to their voice anymore.
 I want to find a new voice.